-Each day, with every new experience, kids learn crucial life lessons that ultimately help them develop values.
-As parents, we hope to instil these morals that are in the back of our minds, often subconsciously, when we interact with our children.
+As kids grow, they develop a value system based on their past experiences and lessons learnt throughout their childhood.
+As parents, we hope to instil these important values that are in the back of our minds, often subconsciously, when we interact with our children.

-We think about them when completing simple activities like baking a cake together, making a card for a relative, helping them build a den with their friends or when we just let them play outside.
-Dirt is Good wanted to explore mums' instinctive understanding of values, so we spoke with 240+ mothers, 20 grandmothers, and 5 great grandmothers in 10 locations around the world to do exactly that.
+We think about them when completing simple activities like baking a cake together, making a card for a relative, helping them build a den with their friends, or when we just let them play outside.
+OMO wanted to explore mums' instinctive understanding of values, so we spoke with over 240 mothers, 20 grandmothers, and five great grandmothers in 10 locations around the world to do exactly that.

 What are Values

-Values are fundamental to each and every person and help provide us with personal, social and cultural worth; in essence, they shape our identity and help us fina our place in society.
-Not only do they guide us by signifying what is important, good or useful, but they can also inspire and motivate us.
+Values are fundamental to each and every person and help provide us with personal, social and cultural worth; in essence, they shape our identity and help us find our place in society.
+Not only do they guide us by signifying what is important, good, or useful, but they can also inspire and motivate us.
 Regardless of social and cultural differences, mums globally see the responsibility of instilling values as their individual role.
-Whether in Turkey, Brazil or Indonesia, mums everywhere share a certain set of values as a bench mark for guiding their children.
+Whether in Turkey, Brazil or Indonesia, mums everywhere share a certain set of values as a benchmark for guiding their children.

 Mother-driven values (non-negotiable)